 Implementing ERP in business needs consultant, period.
 Hiring ERP consultant ends up becoming 60% of the total ERP cost.
 Most SMEs can't afford that as the ERP itself is a huge investment.
 When they don't hire ERP consultant their business end up in chaos.

 Either extreme is risky.
-Thus all costs and consequenses should be figured out when wanting to implement an ERP in business.
+Thus all costs and consequences should be figured out when wanting to implement an ERP in business.
 All the other available ERP alternative options should also be explored.

 5. You don’t have a contingency budget

-Most projects don’t go exactly as planned, so it’s important to not blindly trust any vendors’ claims.
-Don’t go for upfront payment.
-Instead choose to pay on a monthly or yearly basis.
-This will keep the software company at check and they’ll bring up new updates and functions as they’ll want you to continue the services.
+Most projects don’t go exactly as planned, so it’s important to not blindly trust any vendors' claims.
+Don't go for upfront payment.
+Instead, choose to pay on a monthly or yearly basis.
+This will keep the software company in check and they'll bring up new updates and functions as they'll want you to continue the services.

 Although it’s worth checking over first as every business is different.
 Can you afford a complete software overhaul?
 Are your employees receptive to training?
 How long will it take before the long-term benefits outweigh the initial drawbacks?
 These are some of the questions you should know the answer to before ERP implementation.